 Focus on quality and reliability, since better sources/brands offer better ingredients with better absorption.
 This will support immunity across the whole range of processes and ensure you’re getting the support you need to protect your body.
 Choose a multivitamin suitable for your gender and age.

-We recommend nature-identical products like Performance Lab Wholefood Multi; this is one way of increasing the quality and bio-availability of your multivitamin.
-Performance Lab Whole-Food Multi has more than 100% of at least 17 different vitamins and minerals.
+We recommend nature-identical products like Performance Lab NutriGenesis Multi; this product uses the same co-factors found in nature to increase the quality and bio-availability of your multivitamin.
+Performance Lab NutriGenesis Multi has more than 100% of at least 16 different vitamins and minerals, and has different formulas for men and women.
 It is also vegan friendly and free from GMO, soy, gluten, allergens and synthetic additives.
 In short, it’s one of the cleanest supplements around.
 It is also made in FDA-approved labs to GMP (Good Manufacturing Practices) standards.
 Performance Lab’s commitment to quality, transparency and ethical manufacturing make it a winner in our eyes.

 Whatever the vitamin balance of your diet, supporting nutritional sufficiency is key to health as the foundation for immunity.